Shilpasaini01/RockPaperScissor/README.md

-# RockPaperScissor
+# StonePaperScissor
-we are creating a game Rock, Paper and Scissor using python.
+we are creating a game Stone, Paper and Scissor using python.